openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Terminology

-This specification uses the terms "Access Token", "Authorization Request", "Authorization Response", "Client", "Client Authentication", "Client Identifier", "Grant Type", "Response Type", "Token Request" and "Token Response" defined by OAuth 2.0 [@!RFC6749], the terms "End-User", "Entity", "Request Object", "Request URI" as defined by OpenID Connect Core [@!OpenID.Core], the term "JSON Web Token (JWT)" defined by JSON Web Token (JWT) [@!RFC7519], the term "JOSE Header" and the term "Base64url Encoding" defined by JSON Web Signature (JWS) [@!RFC7515], the term "JSON Web Encryption (JWE)" defined by [@!RFC7516], and the term "Response Mode" defined by OAuth 2.0 Multiple Response Type Encoding Practices [@!OAuth.Responses].
+This specification uses the terms "Access Token", "Authorization Request", "Authorization Response", "Client", "Client Authentication", "Client Identifier", "Grant Type", "Response Type", "Token Request" and "Token Response" defined by OAuth 2.0 [@!RFC6749], the terms "End-User", "Entity", "Request Object", "Request URI" as defined by OpenID Connect Core [@!OpenID.Core], the term "JSON Web Token (JWT)" defined by JSON Web Token (JWT) [@!RFC7519], the term "JOSE Header" defined by JSON Web Signature (JWS) [@!RFC7515], the term "JSON Web Encryption (JWE)" defined by [@!RFC7516], and the term "Response Mode" defined by OAuth 2.0 Multiple Response Type Encoding Practices [@!OAuth.Responses].

+Base64url-encoded denotes the URL-safe base64 encoding without padding defined in Section 2 of [@!RFC7515].

 This specification also defines the following terms.
 In the case where a term has a definition that differs, the definition below is authoritative.